In Florida, one of the most common defenses defendants use when facing

-Non-deadly force – Force that is unlikely to result in death or great bodily harm,
+Non-deadly force – Force that will not result in great bodily harm or death.
+A person

-to prevent the imminent commission of “forcible felonies”
+imminent commission of “forcible felonies” and imminent death

-In 2005, the Sunshine State passed the first “stand your ground”
+In 2005, the Sunshine State became the first that to pass a “stand

 So if you’re home and suddenly hear someone break into your residence